This is a brief guide to health and safety laws. It does not describe the law in detail, however, it does list the key points.

 - assess the risks to your employees’ health and safety.
 Risk assessment should be straightforward in a simple workplace such as a typical office.
-It should only be complicated if it deals with serious hazards such as those on a nuclear power station, a chemical plant, laboratory or an oil rig.
+Complication should only be if it deals with serious hazards such as those on a nuclear power station, a chemical plant, a laboratory, or an oil rig.

 - make arrangements for implementing the health and safety measures identified as being necessary by the assessment;

 - if there are five or more employees, record the significant findings of the risk assessment and the arrangements for health and safety measures;

 - if there are five or more employees, draw up a health and safety policy statement, including the health and safety organisation and arrangements in force, and bring it to your employees’ attention;

 - appoint someone competent to assist with health and safety responsibilities, and consult your employees or employee representative about this appointment;

 - co-operate on health and safety with other employers sharing the same workplace;